SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/ShapeImageMaker/README.md

 # ShapeImageMaker
-The ShapeImageMaker is the problem of finding a set of colored shapes that represents an image.
-Classically this problem has been proposed for solving the Monalisa painting, however any image can be represented as an overlap of shapes.
+The ShapeImageMaker addresses the task of discovering a collection of colored shapes that accurately represents an image.
+Historically, this challenge has been commonly exemplified through the recreation of iconic artworks like the Mona Lisa painting.
+Nevertheless, it's crucial to recognize that this technique can be applied to virtually any image, as images can be deconstructed into an arrangement of overlapping shapes.

 <table>
   <tr>